babakkhavari/MAUP/README.md

 **Requirements**

-The clustering module (as well as all supporting scripts in this repo) have been developed in Python 3.
+The MAUP module (as well as all supporting scripts in this repo) have been developed in Python 3.
 We recommend installing [Anaconda's free distribution](https://www.anaconda.com/distribution/) as suited for your operating system.

 **Install the clustering repository from GitHub**